Hengle/Folkvangr/README.md

 Depending on the size of the team and the budget, production of the short promotional trailer is anticipated to take around eight months to develop.
 Since unexpected production delays always happen, it’s probably realistic to add an extra few months to that number.

 At this point, attempting to produce an entire alpha game is a major risk until a trailer is ready and showing promising signs of being funded.
-The plan is to focus on breaking the project down into a smaller more achievable goal.
+The plan is to focus on breaking the project down into smaller chunks so that the goals are achievable.

 If things progress well with the trailer and networking, preliminary discussions will begin for assembling a technical lead, director, management crew, and game development team.
-The team assembly discussions will need to be finalized several months before the crowdfunding campaign begins.
+The team commitments will need to be finalized several months before the crowdfunding campaign begins.

 ![forest scene wip](https://github.com/jcongerkallas1/Brefhamer/blob/master/Images/unused_forest_thumbnail2.jpg)